 - Where you found it (If relevant: what other items (documents photos etc.) were found together with this item?)

 - connection to person(s) (if not obvious from the nature of the item; your theory about possible connection(s))

 - The relevance of the item (What does the item tell/prove)

 - Where the original is stored

 You may think of other things to record that might be relevant to your finds.

 You might have been keeping your material in folders, binders or just in a pile on your desk.
 If you are still set on becoming a genealogist, it is time to start thinking about a proper system to organize your information.
-I will look into this in my next article in this “Genealogy for beginners” series.
+I will look into this in my next article in this “Genealogy for beginners” series: Choosing a genealogy software.